The Lyre in America

 Janet McGavin and the founding of LANA

-In 1959, when a long-term friend of mine, Janet McGavin, had come over from England to take on the Special School of Bill and Gladys Hahn in Downington, PA [and CAL was still living in the British Isles], she told me she is undertaking the task with lyre in hand!
-I sensed what that meant, especially when she seemed to have ignited enthusiasm for playing this new instrument in enough Americans that a first big lyre conference could take place in Spring Valley, NY, already in 1971.
+In 1959, when a long-term friend of Christof-Andreas Lindenberg, Janet McGavin, had come over from England to take on the Special School of Bill and Gladys Hahn in Downington, PA [and CAL was still living in the British Isles], she told him that she was undertaking the task with lyre in hand!
+He sensed what that meant, especially when she seemed to have ignited enthusiasm for playing this new instrument in enough Americans that a first big lyre conference could take place in Spring Valley, NY, already in 1971.

 It was largely due to Janet that in 1982 a few friends founded the Lyre Association of North America to issue a lyre newsletter and hold annual lyre conferences in Harlemville, NY, and elsewhere.
-Initially, the work rested on Janet, Channa Seidenberg, Stephan Rasch, a few other co-opted friends and myself; soon the Lyre Assocation attracted many active members.
+Initially, the work rested on Janet, Channa Seidenberg, Stephan Rasch, a few other co-opted friends and Christof-Andreas Lindenberg; soon the Lyre Association attracted many active members.

 The many roles of the lyre